-The class will be given in two Saturday sessions (April 6th and April 20th, from 10am - 6pm).
-In the first session, you'll learn something about PCB design software, and then you'll create your own Arduino clone design, and send your design out for fabrication.
+The class will be given in two Saturday sessions (June 15th and June 29th, from 10am - 6pm).
+In the first session, you'll learn about PCB design software, and then you'll create your own Arduino clone design, and send your design out for fabrication.
 Two weeks later, you'll be building your boards!

 Even though this class is newbie friendly, we'll be doing a pretty deep dive.
 You'll learn how to read datasheets, how to design components in the layout software, power and ground planes, even how to make funky graphics.
 Want skulls and flames on your clone?
 No problem!
 We'll also talk about the different manufacturing shops out there, pricing, location and what are some of their pros and cons.
 In the second session you'll learn all about assembly and mounting, and how to correct when the tiny legs on your microntrollers don't quite line up.